Nirmal306-byte/Online-Quiz-Application/README.md

 4. Push to the branch: `git push origin feature-name`.
 5. Create a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

-If you have any questions or suggestions, feel free to contact me at thdonadkar413@email.com.
+If you have any questions or suggestions, feel free to contact me at nirmal74490@gmail.com